warriorhub/warriorhub.github.io/index.md

 ### MyEvents Page Mockup

-The MyEvents Page allows signed-in users to archive their interested events for future use.
+The MyEvents Page allows signed-in users to archive their interested events for future use by clicking "MyEvents" in the navbar.
 Here, users can see the event, status, organizer, location, category, recursion, and start and end dates.

 <p align="center">
   <img src="images/mockup/myevents_page.png" alt="MyEvents Page" width="100%">